 I also have such a soft for “Plumfield,” which is so transcendently moving in the coziest means of leaving a lasting impression and making me care so deeply about a place I’ve never been to.
 And even though I’m more of an Amy and Laurie girl, “Laurie and Jo on the Hill” is so beautifully somber, it hits hard.

-There is also “The Letter” and “Amy, Fred, Meg & John” which are both such lovely tracks for the emotions they are tied to.
+There are also “The Letter” and “Amy, Fred, Meg & John” which are both such lovely tracks for the emotions they are tied to.
 So, essentially what I’m saying is: every track in the Little Women 2019 original score is a hit.
-Don’t even get me started on the magic that is “Dr March’s Daughters.”
+Don’t even get me started on the magic that is “Dr. March’s Daughters.”